 Our budget will be a third lower in 2018 than in 2010 and we need to find new ways of helping to pay Derbyshire's £37.2m waste bill each year.
-From 3 April 2017 new charges apply for the disposal of some waste at household waste recycling centres.
+Charges now apply for the disposal of some waste at household waste recycling centres.

 This waste will be chargeable at £3 per standard rubble sack or part sack (up to a maximum of 820mm x 535mm per sack) or the equivalent quantity.
 Single large items such as a sink or shower tray will be charged separately at £3 each.
 The total cost will be calculated by site staff.
 The decision of the site manager will be final.